torvalds/linux/Documentation/driver-api/usb/gadget.rst

 There is also support for user mode gadget drivers, using ``gadgetfs``.
 This provides a *User Mode API* that presents each endpoint as a single file descriptor.
 I/O is done using normal ``read()`` and ``read()`` calls.
-Familiar tools like GDB and pthreads can be used to develop and debug user mode drivers, so that once a robust controller driver is available many applications for it won't require new kernel mode software.
+Familiar tools like GDB and pthreads can be used to develop and de user mode drivers, so that once a robust controller driver is available many applications for it won't require new kernel mode software.
 Linux 2.6 *Async I/O (AIO)* support is available, so that user mode software